gmatthew/service-mesh-dev/README.md

 ## Tools
 1. `./scripts/install-wrk2.sh` to install [wrk2](https://github.com/giltene/wrk2) for load generation
-2. Vagrant file is located in `/vagrant`
+2. Local development environment setup with Vagrant is located in `/vagrant`

 ## Questions
 ### [How to determine the Ingress IP and ports for Istio?](https://istio.io/latest/docs/setup/getting-started/#determining-the-ingress-ip-and-ports)